Lamenting Earth

 By Sophia Shao

-The flower crowns I fashioned on every walk felt
+The flower crowns I fashion on every walk feel

-left to the mercy of whipping wind and temperamental weather
+left to the mercy of whipping wind and fickle weather.

 By Montgomery Harkness, Rinoha Isetani, Casey Schopflocher, and Mirabelle Alpher

-I want to embrace the Earth, but will I die in the process?
+I want to caress the Earth, but will I die in its embrace?

 III.
 O